isabeltiongsk/youtubeAudioPlaylist.mz-extension/README.md

 If there is still an error, check whether your using a firefox browser that is above version 58. <br>

-That should be it for solving the error.
+That should be it for solving the error.<br>

+### Other error that might happen: Audio is not playing the next song
+This might happened when the cookies in your browser interrupted the API, clear your browser cookies and restart the browser again and that shall work.<br>
 ## Code References

 The source code I referred for this feature is from [Jemillol](https://github.com/JemiloII/Youtube-Audio-Player) for his audio player's css files.